 When it comes to the Best Ski Trips in Europe, St. Moritz is the OG, the trendsetter, the one that started it all.
 Imagine moonlit ice-skating, skijoring (yes, that’s being pulled on skis by a horse) across a frozen lake, and the most glamorous ski club in Europe—all under the famously stunning Engadin Valley light.
 The skiing?
 Oh, it’s just a mix of thrilling backcountry and fabulous reds on Corviglia mountain, where your après-ski wiener schnitzel at Chasellas comes with a side of “Is this real life?”

-But the charm of St. Moritz isn’t just in the snow.
-This season, Grace La Margna, the first new hotel in 50 years, is making waves.
-Housed in an Art Nouveau gem, this boutique bolthole offers suites with sweeping views of Lake St. Moritz.
-Of course, the grand dames of luxury—Badrutt’s Palace with its gothic glam and the historic Kulm Hotel—are still standing tall, as they have since welcoming the Alps’ first winter guests back in 1864.
+The magic of St. Moritz Ski Resort goes far beyond its pristine slopes.
+This season, all eyes are on Grace La Margna, the first new hotel in 50 years, nestled in a stunning Art Nouveau building.
+This boutique hideaway offers elegant suites with breathtaking views of Lake St. Moritz.
+Meanwhile, the timeless icons of luxury, Badrutt’s Palace with its gothic grandeur and the historic Kulm Hotel, continue to reign supreme.
+These legendary landmarks have been hosting winter enthusiasts since St. Moritz Ski Resort made its debut as the Alps’ first winter destination in 1864.

 Welcome to Zermatt, the Alpine postcard that every snowglobe wishes it could be.
 Picture this: you arrive on the charming Gornergrat train, glide through town in a horse-drawn carriage, and gaze up at the majestic Matterhorn—a mountain so iconic it’s basically the Beyoncé of peaks, inspiring everything from chocolate bars to Victorian daydreams.
 The skiing?
 Think high-altitude, sun-drenched, and with the bonus of cruising right into Italy.
-When it comes to the Best Ski Trips in Europe, Zermatt’s slopes serve up more than just fresh powder—try slope-side delicacies at Chez Vrony or Findlerhof, where the food is just as legendary as the views.
+Zermatt’s slopes serve up more than just fresh powder—try slope-side delicacies at Chez Vrony or Findlerhof, where the food is just as legendary as the views.

 Where to stay?
 You’ve got your choice of grand dames like Monte Rosa and Mont Cervin Palace, or for something with a bit more edge, check into the glassy, modern Backstage Hotel Vernissage by local legend Heinz Julen.
 And if you’re after chalet-chic, Schweizerhof by La Réserve’s Michel Reybier is where luxe meets laid-back in the heart of this Alpine wonderland.

 Val d’Isère isn’t just another dot on the map of French ski resorts; it’s the ultimate playground for those who crave endless skiing.
 With a piste map that looks like it was designed by a spaghetti artist, this resort, part of the massive Espace Killy, makes Whistler Blackcomb look like the bunny hill.
 Sure, Val’s been known for its Brit-boozy spots like Bananas and Dick’s Tea Bar, but lately, it’s been trading pints for posh.
-When you’re not busy skiing some of the Best Ski Trips in Europe, treat yourself at L’Atelier d’Edmond, where Arctic carp and crayfish make for a seriously fancy après-ski.
+When you’re not busy skiing, treat yourself at L’Atelier d’Edmond, where Arctic carp and crayfish make for a seriously fancy après-ski.
 Or, keep it cozy at L’edelweiss with some traditional tartiflette.

 Where to stay?
 How about the highest hotel in France, Refuge de Solaise, for a night above the clouds?
 Or go big at the grandiose Airelles Val d’Isère.
 And if you’re eco-minded, the Mont Blanc chalet on the edge of Rogoney Forest is your green dream come true.